-- Be aware of the risks of electronic communications – Focus on engaging face-to-face with people will open up so many opportunities for you to gain and develop your social skills.
-Emails and texts can be too easily misinterpreted, with face-to-face conversations, tone, expression, and body language can be used to help clarify your emotions in a stressful situation.
-So next time, instead of instant messaging or emailing your response, meet up.
+- Be aware of the risks of electronic communications – Focus on engaging face-to-face with people will open up many opportunities for you to gain and develop your social skills.
+Emails and texts are often easily misinterpreted.
+In face-to-face conversations, tone, expression, and body language can help clarify your emotions in a stressful situation.
+So next time, meet up or Zoom instead of instant messaging or emailing your response.
 Emotional Intelligence doesn’t expand within the confines of email, text, or social media.

 - It’s not what you say; it’s how you say it – We’re talking about the importance of nonverbal communication and how that can affect a person’s opinion of you.
-Body language, tone of voice, and eye contact is key to letting others know how you feel emotionally.
+Body language, tone of voice, and eye contact are vital in letting others know how you feel emotionally.
 So, once you’ve got your emotions intact, think about how you’re physically coming across.

-- The unknown – The ultimate method for building your social skills is to get out there and be sociable.
+- The unknown – The ultimate method for building social skills is to get out and be sociable.
 It sounds simple, but you can’t strengthen your social skills without being social!
-Join a group or network outside of your usual circle; it’s the perfect way to put all of our tips into play.
+Join a group or network outside your usual circle; it’s the perfect way to put all our tips into play.

 The EQ journey continues!

-- Acknowledge what people are saying – Another useful tip is while listening to what a person has to say, use acknowledgment words such as “I understand” and “I see” to show a person you’re listening (but of course only say these things if you are listening!).
+- Acknowledge what people are saying – Another helpful tip is while listening, use acknowledgment words like “I understand” and “I see.”
+This active listening shows a person you’re listening to them, but of course, only say these things if you are paying attention to them.

 - Know what to avoid – Those with a high EQ very rarely display the following traits; be mindful of the following.